SeeSharpSoft/intellij-csv-validator/README.md

 ###### Enable column highlighting

-An easy way to switch the newly introduced *Column Highlighting* on or off.
+An easy way to switch *Column Highlighting* on or off (in text editor).

 ###### Highlight tab separator